 After Pauling's death, the Linus Pauling Institute was re-established on the campus of Oregon State University in Corvallis, Oregon.

-In 1996, the LPI moved to the campus of Oregon State University in Corvallis, OR.
-It now operates as one of the University’s Research Centers and Institutes.
-It is principally supported by gifts from individuals, private corporations, and foundations, research grants from private and federal agencies such as the National Institutes of Health, and continuing support from OSU.
+For the past 25 years, the Institute has thrived as one of the University’s Research Centers and Institutes.
+Supported by gifts from individuals, private corporations, and foundations, it also has support from research grants (from private and federal agencies such as the National Institutes of Health) and continuing support from OSU.

 The goal of these studies is to understand the mechanisms by which diet, micronutrients, and dietary supplements affect disease initiation and progression and can be used in the prevention or treatment of human diseases, thereby enhancing lifespan and healthspan.

 More information about micronutrients and phytochemicals, many of which are available as dietary supplements, can be found in the Linus Pauling Institute's Micronutrient Information Center.

 The Linus Pauling Institute community is committed to a welcoming and inspiring environment for all.
 We are committed to building a community where all are valued for their unique contributions and identities.
 We actively affirm the university’s commitment to diversity, equity, and inclusion.
 Together we strive to:

 More about the Linus Pauling Institute's guiding principles.